 Can I use cocoa powder to make chocolate sauce?

-Yes, you can use cocoa powder to create a chocolate sauce; just mix it with sugar and a liquid such as milk or water, then heat until smooth.
+Sure—mix cocoa powder with sugar and milk or water, then heat and stir until it’s smooth.

 Conclusion